JakeGinnivan/GitHubFlowVersion/README.md

 Just run `GitHubFlowVersion.exe` as the first step of your build, it will set the build number in teamcity to the FullSemVer then all the variables above will be available as `system` variables so they will automatically be passed to any build system you use.

-For the moment you need to promote the %teamcity.build.vcs.branch.{configurationid}% build parameter to an environment variable with the same name for pull requests to be handled correctly
+For the moment you need to promote the %teamcity.build.vcs.branch.{configurationid}% build parameter to an environment variable called `GitBranchName` for pull requests to be handled correctly

 ### 2. Environmental Variables through GitHubFlowVersion (In progress)
 The second option which will work for non-dotnet/msbuild/teamcity configurations is to use the `-Exec` or `-Project` switches